Last Updated on: September 18, 2023

 Or is it?

-But what is lifestyle inflation?
+So, what is lifestyle inflation?

 Here is an example: an employee earning a salary of P15,000 got promoted.
 Along with the promotion comes a salary increase.
 He now earns P23,000.
 That is a P8,000 increase!
 But what would he do with that “excess salary”?
 Will he save it?
 Invest it?
 Or somehow find something to spend it on?
 Sadly, many employees would mindlessly choose the third option.